vmware-archive/gp-magic-query/gptext_demo.md

 ## Boolean Query
 ```
-SELCET a.id, a.tweet_text, q.score FROM tweets a,
+SELECT a.id, a.tweet_text, q.score FROM tweets a,
 gptext.search(TABLE(SELECT 1 SCATTER BY 1), 'twitter.public.tweets',
 'apple AND (air OR pro) AND hashtags:ipad', null, null) q
 WHERE q.id::int8=a.id